valerioarvizzigno/homecraft_vertex/README.md

 - Please provide the full address of the Manchester store in UK --> it will likely use crawled docs

+- are you offering a free parcel delivery? --> it will likely use crawled docs

 - Could you please list my past orders?
-Please specify their total price --> it will search into BigQuery order dataset
+Please specify price for each product --> it will search into BigQuery order dataset

+- List all the items I have bought in my order history in bullet points

 ---FOR A DEMO OF FINE-TUNED MODEL USE "HOMECRAFT FINETUNED" WEBPAGE---